veeambestpractise/best-practices-guide/resource_planning/Comparing_Wan_Acceleration_Modes.md

+### Comparing Direct Mode with WAN Accelerated Mode

+Consider that the savings rate (18.5x) displayed in the GUI is based on **Processed** data ("re-hydrated" data blocks).
+In the example above, 283 MB would have been transferred over the WAN link in Direct Transfer mode, while only 72.8 MB were transferred after enabling WAN acceleration.
+The actual savings rate equals 3.9x in this relatively static demo infrastructure, whilst it would typically be significantly higher in real-life scenarios.

+**Note**: Approximate savings ratio can be assumed as of 10x.

+To calculate possible savings and needed bandwidth you may use the following calculator [Bandwidth Calculator](http://vee.am/bandwidth).

 ## Backup Mode Effect

 When planning for WAN acceleration, review the backup mode used on the primary backup job.
 Some backup methods produce a random I/O workload on the source repository (as opposed to sequential I/O patterns in other backup modes).
 The methods of reading from source is illustrated by the figure below: